Need a Ride

 programs is the way they break the age groups, so kids of similar

-to receive a text message about their child's whereabouts.
-Kids
+be used to receive a text message about their child's whereabouts.

-under 10 have to be signed in by a parent, but 8 and 9 year olds
+Kids under 10 have to be signed in by a parent, but 8 and 9

-can sign themselves in and out with written permission from a parent.
+year olds can sign themselves in and out with written permission

-by Disney personnel, no parents are allowed.
-Non-alcoholic drinks
+supervised by Disney personnel, no parents are allowed.
+Non-alcoholic

-activities and arts projects.
-Computers and TV monitors are cloaked
+hands-on activities and arts projects.
+Computers and TV monitors

-in plastic replicas of treasure chests.
-The Oceaneer's Lab
+are cloaked in plastic replicas of treasure chests.
+The Oceaneer's

-is for kids from 8 - 12, offering computer time, games, pool parties
+Lab is for kids from 8 - 12, offering computer time,

 Kids get their own version of the Personal Navigator

-as young as three months (up to 3 years of age).
-There is a per-hour
+babies as young as three months (up to 3 years of age).
+There

-charge of $6 for this service, but it allows parents time to be
+is a per-hour charge of $6 for this service, but it allows parents

-provided by Ian and Cruise Critic.com, an award-winning cruise community.
+and provided by Ian and Cruise Critic.com, an award-winning

 Use this planning kit to find information about Orlando